Your shopping cart is empty

 Upon receipt, open the box of oysters and check that the shells are closed and unbroken.
 See 'Tap Test' below.

-Place the oysters 'cup down' on the Simply Oysters Oyster Tray or a another flat tray.
+Clean the oyster shells with a stiff brush under cold running water.
+After that, place the oysters 'cup down' on the Simply Oysters Oyster Tray or a another flat tray.
 That way, if the oysters open slightly while stored, the oysters' liquor (clear pool of seawater in the oysters' shells) should remain within the cupped shell.

 Cover the oysters with a damp - not wet - tea towel or cloth.
 Check to make sure the tea towel or cloth remains damp while the oysters are stored in the fridge.

 Place the tray in the coldest part of the fridge - on the shelf closest to the freezer.
 The fridge temperature should not be lower than 4 degrees; ideally between 4 and 8 degrees.